-Professional development and scheduled collaboration times are both essential in giving teachers the tools to implement their programs.
+IB professional development and scheduled collaboration times were both essential and effective in giving teachers the tools to implement their programs.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.